 Leaning forward from the waist when you run is also a big mistake many runners make, unconsciously.
 Fatigue causes you to slouch and so put pressure on your back and the legs kick out behind you, causing you to then have to bring them back to the front of your body just to move forward.

 As you can see many of these mistakes are hard to notice.
-I can’t tell you how many runners I work with think they are doing everything right, until we look at the video.
-Many will do the skill practice with perfect form, then when they go to run they fall back into old habits.
+I can’t tell you how many runners I work with think they are doing everything right until we look at the video.
+Many will do the skill practice with perfect form, then when they go running they fall back into old habits.

 It’s normal, it’s how we all learn a new movement, it takes practice but it also takes having someone watch you periodically to make sure you're maintaining the right movement.

 Are you ready to work with a Running Coach?
 Sign up for the RunRxStrong Membership and get a Video Gait Analysis included.